 CB is subject to various regulatory capital requirements administered by the State of Delaware and the FDIC.
 CCB is also subject to various regulatory capital requirements administered by the FDIC, as well as the State of Utah.
 Failure to meet minimum capital requirements can trigger certain mandatory and possibly additional discretionary actions by our regulators.
 Under capital adequacy guidelines and the regulatory framework for prompt corrective action, both Banks must meet specific capital guidelines that involve quantitative measures of their assets and liabilities as calculated under regulatory accounting practices.
 The capital amounts and classification are also subject to qualitative judgments by these regulators about components, risk weightings and other factors.
 In addition, both Banks are limited in the amounts they can pay as dividends to the Parent Company.
-For additional information about legislative and regulatory matters impacting us, see "Business-Supervision and Regulation" under Part I of our 2023 Form 10-K. For additional detail regarding the CFPB's recent final rule relating to credit card late fees, see "Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) - Business Environment" and "Risk Factors" included elsewhere in this report.
+For additional information about legislative and regulatory matters impacting us, see "Business-Supervision and Regulation" under Part I of our 2023 Form 10-K. For additional detail regarding the CFPB's final rule relating to credit card late fees, see "Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) - Business Environment" and "Risk Factors" included herein and in our 2023 Form 10-K and our Quarterly Report on Form 10-Q for the quarter-ended March 31, 2024.

 Quantitative measures, established by regulations to ensure capital adequacy, require the Banks to maintain minimum amounts and ratios of Tier 1 capital to average assets, and Common equity tier 1, Tier 1 capital and Total capital, all to risk weighted assets.
 Failure to meet these minimum capital requirements can result in certain mandatory, and possibly additional discretionary actions by the Banks' regulators that if undertaken, could have a direct material effect on CB's and/or CCB's operating activities, as well as our operating activities.
-Based on these regulations, as of March 31, 2024 and 2023, each Bank met all capital requirements to which it was subject, and maintained capital ratios in excess of the minimums required to qualify as well capitalized.
+Based on these regulations, as of June 30, 2024 and 2023, each Bank met all capital requirements to which it was subject, and maintained capital ratios in excess of the minimums required to qualify as well capitalized.
 The Banks seek to maintain capital levels and ratios in excess of the minimum regulatory requirements inclusive of the 2.5% Capital Conservation Buffer.
-Although Bread Financial is not a bank holding company as defined, we seek to maintain capital levels and ratios in excess of the minimums required for bank holding companies.
-As of March 31, 2024 the actual capital ratios and minimum ratios for each Bank, as well as Bread Financial, are as follows:
+Although Bread Financial is not a bank holding company as defined, we seek to maintain capital levels and ratios in excess of the minimum ratios for each Bank, as well as Bread Financial, are as follows: